 If your Direct Debit goes up, it’s because your current amount doesn’t cover the cost of the energy you’re using – which could cause you to build up a negative balance.
-We’ll always ask you to increase your Direct Debit amount first, and then increase it on your behalf if necessary (always with 10 days’ notice).
+If your Direct Debit is lowered, it could be because you’re using less energy than we expected or energy prices have come down.

-You can help to make sure your Direct Debit’s correct by giving us regular meter readings (unless you have a smart meter – in which case, they’re usually sent automatically).
+You can help to make sure your Direct Debit is correct by giving us regular meter readings (unless you have a smart meter – in which case, they’re usually sent automatically).
 Sending meter readings once a month is ideal.

 A fixed-rate only refers to the amount you pay per kWh.
 You still need to pay for however much energy you use.
 When you use more energy, you pay more.
 When you use less energy, you pay less.

 We estimate your Direct Debit payment by calculating how much energy we think you’ll use over the year.
-If you use more, we’ll ask you to increase your Direct Debit amount.
-And of course, if you’re using less, a positive account balance creates a nice buffer over those more expensive winter months!
-Plus, remember that you also get 3-5% Interest Rewards on any positive balance.
-Win-win!
+If you use more, we’ll ask you to increase your Direct Debit amount, and if you use less you can easily reduce your payments via your online account.

 We do this to help you spread the costs for your next year with us.
 We’ll estimate your energy use and costs for the remaining months of the current year + the 12 months of next year, add any positive or negative balance you might have – and divide everything by the total number of months.